aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/prereqs.md

 ```
 to see when everything is finished spinning up.

+{{% notice warning %}}
+You may notice the fetch service on a Crash Loop.
+This is completely normal because it takes MySQL a few minutes to spin up.
+{{% /notice %}}

 ### You're done! 🎉
 `tinyhats` should now be up and running!
 All your pods are ready to roll once you see this output from the command `kubectl get pods`: